EpocDotFr/rwrs/docs/discord_bot/public_commands.md

 **ℹ️ Read first**

-- The parameters order is important
+- Parameters order is important
 - Parameters containing spaces **must be surrounded by `"` or  `'`**
 - Usernames starting with a `-` **must be directly prepended with a `\`**

-Valid common parameters values are:
+Valid common parameters values:

 - `sort`: `score`, `xp`, `kills`, `deaths`, `ratio`, `streak`, `tk`, `heals`, `shots`, `distance`, `throws`, `vehicles`, `targets`, `time`